 Out of all the fascinating, worldly creative combinations- trusty old pistachio won the world’s best gelato prize.
-The irony in this is that I LOVE pistachio but I was really hoping a more creative gelato would have won, and not from an Italian man.
-The winner is earnest & talented and I don’t mean to insinuate Italian men don’t deserve to win, but wouldn’t it have been a dream had an international women won?
+The irony in this is that I LOVE pistachio but I was really hoping a creative international gelato maker would have won- but it attests to how Italy prefers what is familiar.

 The crowned world’s best gelato can be found in Spoleto, Umbria at Gelateria Crispini, where the master blended 3 types of pistachio including a unique slow toasting process at low heat for 24 hours.
 I’ll be visiting Crispini this weekend so stay tuned for the full report!